 The winning short films in the Narrative, Animated, and Documentary Short Film Competitions are eligible for Academy Award® consideration without the standard theatrical run, provided the film otherwise complies with the Academy rules.

--Due to COVID-19, films that have screened virtually at a Festival prior to the Nashville Film Festival are still eligible for submission and competition.
+-Films that have screened virtually at a Festival prior to the Nashville Film Festival are eligible for submission and competition.
+However, films must not have premiered to the public theatrically, at a Film Festival or virtually before January 1, 2020.

 -Competition is open to U.S. and International entries.
 Please check individual categories for additional requirements.